US jobs growth slows as policymakers fight inflation

 US employers added 263,000 new jobs in September, which is almost half the average number seen so far this year.

-The US central bank has said some slowdown in hiring will be necessary to rein in prices that are rising at the most rapid pace since the 1980s.
+Officials hope the higher interest rates will cool demand for big-ticket items such as homes, cars and business expansions and ease the pressures that are pushing up prices at the fastest pace since the 1980s.

-But they are trying to avoid a sharp economic downturn, or recession.
+They have warned that the slowdown in activity is likely to lead to some job loss, but they hope to avoid a sharp economic downturn.

-Analysts said that Friday's report from the US Labor Department showed the jobs market remains tight, pointing to the unemployment rate that fell from 3.7% in August to 3.5% last month.
+Analysts said that Friday's report from the US Labor Department showed the jobs market remains relatively tight.

-They said the report was likely to reinforce the central bank's commitment to increasing interest rates to tackle rising prices.
+The unemployment rate fell from 3.7% in August to 3.5% last month, as restaurants, bars and health care firms continued to hire.

-The dollar, which has strengthened alongside higher US interest rates, rose following the report, pushing the pound and other currencies lower.
+"Although this month's jobs report is weaker than the figures recorded last month, the labour market remains relatively strong," said Richard Flynn, managing director at Charles Schwab UK.